yiwchen233/CLARSTA/README.md

 # CLARSTA -- Convex-constrained Linear Approximation Random Subspace Trust-region Algorithm
 ![GitHub](https://img.shields.io/badge/License-GPL%20v3-blue.svg)

-This is the source code of the Convex-constrained Linear Approximation Random Subspace Trust-region Algorithm (CLARSTA) proposed in our [paper](https://arxiv.org/abs/2506.20335).
+This repository contains the source code for the Convex-constrained Linear Approximation Random Subspace Trust-region Algorithm (CLARSTA), introduced in our [paper](https://arxiv.org/abs/2506.20335).

 CLARSTA is a Python package designed for large-scale convex-constrained optimization problems where derivative information is unavailable.
 The feasible set is assumed to be convex, closed, and to have a nonempty interior.
 The only requirement is access to a projection operator onto the constraint set.